-One of the ways investors classify stocks is by type of business.
-The idea is to put companies in similar industries together for comparison purposes.
-Most analysts and financial media call these groupings “sectors,” and you will often read or hear about how certain sector stocks are doing.
+The stock market classifies stocks in different ways, such as by type of business.
+Companies in similar industries are grouped together for comparison purposes.
+Most analysts and financial media call these groupings “sectors,” and you will often read or hear about the performance of certain stock sectors.

-One of the most common classification breaks the market into 11 different sectors.
-Investors consider two of there sectors “defensive” and the remaining nine “cyclical.”
-Let’s look at these two categories and see what they mean for the individual investor.
+One of the most common classifications breaks the market into 11 different sectors.
+Investors commonly consider two of these sectors “defensive” and the remaining nine “cyclical.”
+These two categories have different meanings for the individual investor.

-Defensive stocks include utilities and consumer staples.
-These companies usually don’t suffer as much in a market downturn because people don’t stop using energy or eating.
-They provide a balance to portfolios and offer protection in a falling market.
+Defensive stocks include the Utilities and Consumer Staples sectors.
+Companies in these sectors usually don’t suffer as much in a market downturn because people don’t stop using energy or eating.
+These stocks can provide a balance to portfolios and offer protection in a falling market.

-However, for all their safety, defensive stocks usually fail to climb with a rising market for the opposite reasons they provide protection in a falling market: people don’t use significantly more energy or eat more food.
+However, for all of their purported safety, defensive stocks usually fail to climb with a rising market for the opposite reasons that they provide protection in a falling market: in good times, people don’t use significantly more energy or eat significantly more food.

-Defensive stocks do what their name implies, assuming they are well run companies.
-They give you a cushion for a soft landing in a falling market.
+Defensive stocks do what their name implies, assuming the stocks belong to well-run companies.
+These shares can give you a cushion for a soft landing in a falling market.

-Cyclical stocks, on the other hand, cover everything else and tend to react to a variety of market conditions that can send them up or down, however when one sector is going up another may be going down.
+Cyclical stocks cover everything else not included in the two previously-mentioned sectors and tend to react to a variety of market conditions that can send them up or down.
+These sectors can move independently of one another, and when one sector goes up another may be going down.